SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/getting-started-with-top-actions.md

 ```

 ## Advanced configurations
 For advanced configurations of your top action commands, checkout the type definitions from `@microsoft/sp-property-pane` and `@microsoft/sp-top-actions`.
 Currently, the two supported top action commands, button and drop down, can be defined using a subset of the types `IPropertyPaneChoiceGroupOption` and `IPropertyPaneButtonProps`.
-From here you can see how to use features like icons, aria labels, disable state, and more.

-For `IPropertyPaneButtonProps`, currently supported properties are `icon`, `text`, `ariaLabel`, `disabled`
+For `IPropertyPaneButtonProps`, the currently supported properties are `icon`, `text`, `ariaLabel`, `disabled`

-For `IPropertyPaneChoiceGroupOption`, currently supported porperty is `options` and from that array we support `key`, `text`, `iconProps.officeFabricIconFontName`, `imageSize`, `checked`, `title`
+For `IPropertyPaneChoiceGroupOption`, the currently supported porperty is `options` and from that array we support `key`, `text`, `iconProps.officeFabricIconFontName`, `imageSize`, `checked`, `title`

 > [!WARNING]
 > The APIs used for Top Actions are subject to change as the feature graduates to stable status.